 Now you're going to want to use a fine mesh sieve to strain the liquid from the leftover elderberries and spices.
 Make sure to use the back of a wooden spoon to push any extra juice out of the berries

-Finally mix in the honey and you're done!
-Honey is also antibacterial and great for cold and flu symptoms, but you can also use maple syrup or agave for any dietary restrictions or allergies.
+Finally, mix in the honey and you're done!
+You can also use maple syrup or agave for any dietary restrictions or allergies.